pactumjs/pactum/docs/api-testing.md

 });
 ```

 The exact resource is not going to be used across every test.
 Every test might need specific values.
-This library supports overriding of specific values & extending the data template.
+This library supports the overriding of specific values & extending the data template.
 This allows tests to be customized as much as you'd like when using templates.

 ```javascript
 it('should not add a user with negative age', async () => {